Ground-state cooling of mechanical resonators by quantum reservoir engineering: Introduction

 A complementary approach, namely ``cooling by heating'', exploits incoherent driving of the quantum system to cool it down~\cite{PhysRevLett.108.120602,PhysRevLett.108.120603}.
 As opposed to laser cooling, in this method, incoherent thermal drive removes energy from the quantum system only to dump it in another bath at a lower temperature.
 For optomechanical setting, this has been proposed for two optical modes coupled to a single mechanical resonator~\cite{PhysRevLett.108.120602}.
-This scheme requires not only three-body interaction but also it can not cool down the mechanical resonator near to its ground-state for the typical optomechanical system parameters.

-In this work, we propose a scheme based on cooling by heating mechanism, and it requires only two-body interaction to cool a single mechanical resonator to its ground-state.
+This scheme requires a three-body interaction, and the the proposal is based on a mean-field approach in which correlations between the optical and mechanical modes are ignored, which is essentially valid in a very weak optomechanical coupling.
+Within the validity of this approach, it may not be possible to achieve ground-state cooling for experimentally realizable system parameters.
+In contrast, we propose a scheme beyond the mean-field approach and requires only two-body interaction to cool a mechanical resonator to its ground-state.
+We suggest electro-mechanical systems in which a superconducting microwave circuit is parametrically coupled to a mechanical resonator~\cite{Rocheleau2010,LaHaye2009,Connell2010,Teufel2011, Teufel2011b, Rodrigues2019} for the experimental realization of our proposal.
+We discuss the possibility of employing a squeezed thermal bath to cool mechanical resonators in setups that require an experimentally challenging ultra-high hot bath temperature for cooling.

 In addition, simultaneous ground-state cooling of multiple degenerate or near-degenerate mechanical resonators is also possible, which is otherwise challenging to accomplish.
-A key to realize this method is bath spectral filtering (BSF)~\cite{, doi:10.1080/09500349414550381, PhysRevE.87.012140,PhysRevE.90.022102,Gelbwaser-Klimovsky2015,Ghosh12156,Ghosh9941,Naseem_2020, PhysRevResearch.2.033285}, in which unwanted frequencies are filtered out from the system-bath coupling spectra.
-The BSF has previously been shown to enhance the performance of different thermal functions~\cite{Naseem_2020, PhysRevResearch.2.033285}.
-Finally, we reveal a direct connection between the laser sideband cooling and cooling by heating in the optomechanical setting, which also explains the underlying physical mechanism of cooling in our scheme.
+A key to realizing this method is bath spectral filtering (BSF)~\cite{doi:10.1080/09500349414550381,PhysRevE.87.012140,PhysRevE.90.022102,Gelbwaser-Klimovsky2015,Ghosh12156,Ghosh9941,Naseem_2020, PhysRevResearch.2.033285}, in which unwanted frequencies are filtered out from the system-bath coupling spectra.
+The BSF has previously been shown to enhance different thermal functions~\cite{Naseem_2020, PhysRevResearch.2.033285}.
+We investigate a direct connection between the laser sideband cooling and cooling by heating in a standard optomechanical setting, which also explains the underlying physical cooling mechanism.
+In our present analysis, we propose a scheme for the simultaneous ground-state cooling of multiple degenerate or near-degenerate mechanical resonators.
+Replacing a laser drive with a spectrally filtered thermal bath or squeezed thermal bath enables simultaneous ground-state cooling, which is an otherwise challenging task.

-This paper is organized as follows.
-In Sec.~\ref{sec:model}, we present our basic model and outline the derivation of the master equation.
-In Sec.~\ref{sec:results}, we discuss the results of single and multiple resonators cooling.
-We present the conclusions of our work in Sec.~\ref{sec:conclusions}.